 But it's not just about the sourcing!
 Roasting and brewing is also where our specialism shines!
 We're fortunate enough to be able to tap into the endless knowledge, science and education from the Speciality Coffee Association through being members of the Coffee Roasters Guild and Barista Guild.
 You can even come to our roastery to be trained by our Authorised Trainers (ASTs) to advance your own knowledge and education and be confident in our commitment to training with the most up to date research, theory and qualifications available from our international network of coffee pros!
 Ethical training anyone?!
 Get in touch or check out our classes here!

-We donate 2% of our income to charitable organisations, read on for more info on our ethical partnerships:
+We are committed to donating 2% of our annual revenue/turnover to charitable organisations, read on for more info on our ethical partnerships:

 Frontline Fuel - Thanks to a collaboration with Falcon Specialty we roast and deliver coffee to NHS workers locally to keep hydration stations replenished and fully caffeinated during this time of COVID-19.